 8. Overlay Hinges

 Now a days these hinges are most commonly used.
-Overlay refers to the way in which door gets closed up with the cabinet frame.
+Overlay refers to how the door gets closed up with the cabinet frame.
 The door is installed in front of the face of the cabinet so that they are attached to the inside of the cabinet frame and the face of the door sits on the frame.

 There two kinds of overlay hinges- partial overlay hinges and the full overlay hinges.
-Partial overlay leave a small gap between the doors, which lets you see some of the face frame behind them.
+Partial overlay leaves a small gap between the doors, which lets you see some of the face frames behind them.
 A full overlay hinge is what you’ll need for cabinet doors that cover the full face of the cabinet.

 9. Inset Hinges

-Kind of a decorative hinge. it has two part narrow side and wider side.
-Wider side is attached to inner part of cabinet while narrow part is attached outside for decor purpose.
+Kind of a decorative hinge. it has a two-part narrow side and wider side.
+The wider side is attached to the inner part of the cabinet while the narrow part is attached outside for decor purposes.

 10. Pivot hinges

 A pivot hinges are typically found on lower cabinets or home theater system cabinets.
 These hinges are best for inset doors on which you don’t want hinges visible.
 The frame will have inset pieces, while the door will have a piece that comes out and fits securely in the inset pieces, allowing it to pivot within the inset piece.

 Offset name implies that the two sides of the hinge will not align.
 Thus extending the door much outer from the frame on opening.
 This is especially helpful when you have thick cabinet doors that need to extend out from the frame so that they don’t bump the frame when you open them.